- Home

 10. Magnesium

 Magnesium is needed for the production and regulation of ATP (the body’s main energy-carrying molecule), as well as for the conversion of food into energy.
-So, not getting enough can disrupt these processes and cause you to feel tired and fatigued.
+So, not getting enough can disrupt these processes and increase tiredness and fatigue.

-Magnesium can also improve sleep quality by helping to activate neurotransmitters that promote relaxation.
+Magnesium can also improve sleep quality by helping activate neurotransmitters that promote relaxation.

 You can learn more in our guide: Magnesium – what it is and why it’s important.